FPGA-Based Neural Network Accelerators for Space Applications: A Survey

-Reiter et al. (2020)~\cite{reiterFPGAAccelerationQuantized2020} proposed a BNN accelerator for cloud detection, leveraging a characteristic quantization method where both weight and activation values are quantized to binary levels (1-bit).
+\phantomsection \textbf{Reiter et al. (2020)~\cite{reiterFPGAAccelerationQuantized2020}} proposed a BNN accelerator for cloud detection.
+Its weights and biases are quantized to 1-bit (binary).
 This BNN architecture was based on the CNV-W1A1 model in the Brevitas libraries~\cite{pappalardoXilinxBrevitas2023} and implemented on the Artix-7 FPGA using FINN~\cite{umurogluFINNFrameworkFast2017}.
-The training and testing datasets employed were a custom ESA Copernicus Sentinel-2 dataset~\cite{druschSentinel2ESAOptical2012} and the Planet dataset~\cite{siroshPlanetScaleLandCover2018}, with TMR being discussed as a potential method to mitigate SEU effects.
-However, its implementation was hindered due to limited FPGA memory resources.
+The training and testing datasets employed were a custom ESA Copernicus Sentinel-2 dataset~\cite{druschSentinel2ESAOptical2012} and the Planet dataset~\cite{siroshPlanetScaleLandCover2018}, with TMR being discussed as a potential method to mitigate SEE effects.
+However, its implementation was limited by FPGA memory constraints.

-When executed on the FPGA, the NN model's performance was found to be suboptimal compared to its execution without quantization on both CPU and GPU.
+When executed on the FPGA, the authors found the NN model's performance was suboptimal compared to its execution without quantization on both the CPU and the GPU.
 Specifically, the inference accuracy on the FPGA was 64\%, whereas it reached 91.8\% on the CPU and 91.9\% on the GPU.
-Despite the relatively low accuracy, the experiment revealed that the BNN model on the FPGA exhibited a power consumption of 2.4 W, a runtime of 2.8 milliseconds, and a throughput of 358.1 images per second.
-In comparison to the Nvidia Tesla M60 GPU, the FPGA demonstrated a significant advantage in terms of speed (7.9 times faster) and energy efficiency (120 times less power).
+Despite the relatively low accuracy, the experiment revealed that the BNN model on the FPGA consumed 2.4 W, ran in 2.8 ms, and achieved a throughput of 358.1 images per second.
+Compared to the Nvidia Tesla M60 GPU, the FPGA demonstrated a significant advantage in speed (7.9 times faster) and energy efficiency (120 times lower power consumption).